This article provides a footnote for the actual state of using OpenBSD as a build machine with a high number of CPU cores.

 6414m11.65s410m18.70s168m53.98s

-Subsequently, the same tests were performed on an AMD Ryzen 9 7950X3D 16-Core Processor (4200 MHz) with 128 GB of RAM and two NVMe in the RAID 1 (mirror), which reads as NVMe KIOXIA KCD8XRUG1 0105, on the same kernel.
-The machine in this case is approximately twice as fast, and this is measured as follows:
+Subsequently, the same tests were performed on an AMD Ryzen 9 7950X3D 16-Core Processor (4200 MHz) with 192 GB of RAM and two NVMe in RAID 1 (mirror), which reads as NVMe KIOXIA KCD8XRUG1 0105, on the same kernel.
+This machine is approximately twice as fast, measured as follows:

 jobsreal timeuser timesystem time